Best Substrate for Leopard Gecko Tank: 8 Safe Options, Bioactive Mix & Sand Truth

 Before we dig deeper (pun absolutely intended), let’s break everything down.

-- Is Sand Safe for Leopard Geckos?
+What Is the Best Substrate for Leopard Geckos?

 Best Substrate for Leopard Gecko Tank (Quick Guide)